Large Magellanic Cloud

-The Small Magellanic Cloud is visible from the entire Southern Hemisphere but can be fully seen low above the southern horizon from latitudes south of about 15° north because the galaxy is located across both the constellations of Tucana and part of Hydrus.
+The Small Magellanic Cloud is visible from the entire Southern Hemisphere.
+Still, it can be fully seen low above the southern horizon from latitudes south of about 15° north because the galaxy is located across both the constellations of Tucana and part of Hydrus.
 It looks like a faint hazy patch resembling a detached piece of the Milky Way.

-The galaxy has an average apparent diameter of about 4.2°, eight times of the Moon’s size, and covering an area of about 14 square degrees (70 times the Moon’s).
+The galaxy has an average apparent diameter of about 4.2°, eight times the Moon’s size, covering an area of about 14 square degrees (70 times the Moon’s).
 With very low surface brightness, this deep-sky object is best seen on clear moonless nights and away from city lights pollution.
-The SMC forms a pair with the Large Magellanic Cloud (LMC) that lies 20° to the east.
+The SMC pairs with the Large Magellanic Cloud (LMC) that lies 20° to the east.